You Can Get Your DNA Tested At An NFL Game. Should You?

 Distributing DNA tests to tens of thousands of people at NFL football games "is not good clinical practice," says Peter Pitts, president of the advocacy group Center for Medicine in the Public Interest.
 Unlike tests done in clinical laboratories, like tests for diabetes or cholesterol, there is less control over the quality of the test process, so the resulting data may be "highly questionable," says Pitts, who is a former associate commissioner of the Food and Drug Administration.

-Now, you can get a nutrition plan and ready-to-eat meals based on "your body's unique make-up" from Campbell's Soup-funded Habit.
-Ancestry sells a test that "tells a more complete story of you," and Helix promotes more than a dozen of its partners who sell genetic tests ranging from National Geographic (your ancestor's migration paths,) to companies that offer targeted fitness routines based on the DNA results, and several health companies.
+Now you can get a nutrition plan and ready-to-eat meals based on "your body's unique make-up" from Campbell's Soup-funded Habit.
+Ancestry sells a test that "tells a more complete story of you," and Helix promotes more than a dozen of its partners who sell genetic tests ranging from National Geographic (your ancestor's migration paths) to companies that offer targeted fitness routines based on the DNA results, and several health companies.
 There is even a wine club with wines "scientifically selected based on your DNA."

 "We don't begrudge the excitement and the desire to help people based on genetics," says Shirley Wu, director of product science for 23andMe, a direct-to-consumer genetic testing company that started in 2006.
 However, she questions companies that may be overpromising on what the tests can tell you.
 The science behind some consumer-oriented tests is lacking, says Wu.
 "We are still at the beginning of our understanding."